jarechalde/SDA-Project/README.md

 # MAP REDUCE On the GDELTS GKG Dataset

-This Projects objective is run use map-reduce in a hadoop cluster, for sentiment analysis, using the GDELTS dataset.
+The goal of this project is to run map-reduce on GDELT's Global Knowledge Graph data in a cluster set up in Google Cloud Platform.
+We will start by setting up the cluster, the we will download the files and transfer them to HDFS, and once the files are replicated in all the DataNodes, we will run MapReduce 2.0 or YARN over our data, using a Mapper and a Reducer function implemented in this project too.
+Our last step will be to plot the results using Matplotlib's Basemap Toolkit.

 # Data used in this project
-The data used in this project is available as a list of links to the files [here](http://data.gdeltproject.org/gdeltv2/masterfilelist.txt), but our main script will download it on our instance automatically and select the urls that we will use.
+The data used in this project is available as a list of links to the files [here](http://data.gdeltproject.org/gdeltv2/masterfilelist.txt), our main script will download this files on our instance automatically and select the urls that we will use to download the data.

+In this project, as we mentioned before, we will only use GDELT's GKG data.
+This data has been stored in GDELT's last format 2.1 from January 2015 until this very moment, in intervals of 15 minutes.

+More information about how this data is stored is available [here](http://data.gdeltproject.org/documentation/GDELT-Global_Knowledge_Graph_Codebook-V2.1.pdf).

 # Getting Started